poulpix/PXGoogleDirections/README.md

 - JSON is used behind the scenes to help reduce the size of the responses
 - Available through CocoaPods

+## Installation
+(TODO)

+## Usage
+Quick-start in four lines of Swift code:
+1. directionsAPI = RLGoogleDirections(apiKey: "<insert your Google API key here>")
+2. directionsAPI.from = RLLocation.CoordinateLocation(CLLocationCoordinate2DMake(37.331690, -122.030762))
+3. directionsAPI.to = RLLocation.NamedLocation("Googleplex", "Mountain View", "United States")
+4. directionsAPI.calculateDirections { (response) -> Void in { // Do your work here }
+See "Documentation" below for more information on the available properties and response data.

 ## Dependencies
 The SDK depends on the Google Maps SDK for iOS (from Google).
 More information here: https://developers.google.com/maps/documentation/ios/

+## Documentation
+(TODO)